 Sci 008, Science Centre, Anglia Ruskin University, East Road, Cambridge, CB1 1PT.

-Target: Acinetobacter baumannii, Klebsiella pneumoniae.
+Specific targets: Acinetobacter baumannii, Klebsiella pneumoniae.

-Where are you looking: DNA-based therapeutics.
+Where are you looking for antibiotics: DNA-based therapeutics.

-Expertise required: NMR for structural analysis; Mechanistic determination of proteins involved in genetic regulation.
+Expertise required: NMR for structural analysis.
+Mechanistic determination of proteins involved in genetic regulation.

 Expertise offered: Identification and Characterization of Structural Genetic Elements.